rojo-rbx/rojo.space/docs/properties.md

 ```

 ### Rect
-A list of Min and Max components, respectively.
+The Rect type cannot be specified implicitly.
+For explicit values, the format is a list of Min and Max components, respectively.
 Each component is a [Vector2](#vector2).

 ```json
 [